 14: Surfing to rival any

-Portugal is a well-known surfers’ paradise and, due to its unique geographical position, picks up North, West, and South swells which mean there’s consistent surf for a good portion of the year.
+Portugal is a well-known surfers’ paradise and, due to its unique geographical position, picks up North, West, and South swells which means there’s consistent surf for a good portion of the year.

 Swells can generally reach around 6 feet during winter but can get to around 15 feet or even more.
 The surf culture in Portugal is friendly and inclusive which means even beginners will feel comfortable and welcome.